JabRef/user-documentation/en/getting-started.md

 ## Adding a full text document

-Usually you also want to attach a reference to the full-text of a reference.
+Usually, you also want to attach a reference to the full-text of a reference.
 For this, you can use the "file" field in the "General" tab.
 Here you can either attach a file manually, search for an already existing local file matching the bibtexkey pattern, or trying to automatically download a matching full text from the web.

 {% hint style="info" %}